stephlj/FinTrackr/README.md

 Run

 ```
-python ./src/fintrackr/init_db.py
+python ./src/fintrackr/init_db.py --pw=<database admin password>
 ```

 from the command line.
 A bunch of `CREATE` statements should print.
+This creates the Fintrackr database with owner `admin` and the login password for `admin` that you specify. `admin` can create the database and create users.

 Add new users with: